nsando84/Easy-Budget/README.md

   - Users can see current balance.
   - Validation on input to reduce errors.
   - Application will save input into IndexedDb when connection drops.
-  - Application uses Services Worker to cache files for offline viewing.
+  - Application uses Services Worker to cache files.
   - Application uses Services Worker to sync data with MongoDB when reconnection is established.
   - Deplayed using Heroku.